Big Night: Plot

-On the Jersey Shore in the 1950s, two Italian immigrant brothers from Calabria own and operate a restaurant called "Paradise".
+On the Jersey Shore in the 1950s, two Italian immigrant brothers from Calabria own and operate a restaurant called Paradise.
 One brother, Primo, is a brilliant, perfectionist chef who chafes under their few customers' expectations of Americanized Italian food.
-Their uncle's offer for them to return to Rome to help with his restaurant is growing in appeal to Primo.
+Their uncle's request that they help run his own, increasingly popular, restaurant back in Rome has a growing appeal for Primo.

-The younger brother, Secondo, is the restaurant manager, a man enamoured of the possibilities presented by their new endeavor and life in America.
+The younger brother, Secondo, who is the restaurant manager, is enamored by the possibilities presented by their new endeavor and life in America.
 Despite Secondo's efforts and Primo's magnificent food, their restaurant is failing to gain success and recognition.

 Secondo's struggles as a businessman render him unable to commit to his girlfriend Phyllis, and he has recently been sleeping with Gabriella, the wife of a competitor.
 Her husband's eponymous restaurant, "Pascal's", has succeeded despite (or perhaps due to) the mediocre, uninspired food served there.

 Desperate to keep Paradise afloat, Secondo asks Pascal for a loan.
 Pascal demurs, repeating a past offer for the brothers to work for him, which Secondo refuses: he and his brother want their own restaurant.
 In a seemingly generous gesture, Pascal insists that he will persuade popular Italian-American singer Louis Prima to dine at Paradise when in town, assuming the celebrity jazz singer's patronage will revitalize the brothers' business.

-Primo and Secondo dive into the preparations for this "big night", spending their entire savings on food, drinks and decoration, inviting numerous people (including a newspaper reporter and Primo's love interest) to join them for a magnificent feast showcasing a timpano (a complex baked pasta dish).
-Primo pours his heart into every dish, lavishing care and great expertise on the cooking.
+Primo and Secondo prepare for the "big night", spending their entire savings on food, drinks, and decoration.
+They invite numerous people, including a newspaper reporter and Primo's love interest, to join them for a meal showcasing a timpano, which is a complex baked pasta dish.